contentful/forma-36/MIGRATION.md

 ### Card

-In v4, the Card components has received API improvements.
+In v4, the Card component has received API improvements.
 The changes are based on our code style guide, which create consistent, easy to use APIs.
 For example:

 ```tsx static=true
 import {